Madjob23/theFoodExplorer/README.md

 - The OpenFoodFacts API can be slow or unresponsive at times, I had to face a lot of issues with CORS error and 'ERR_CONNECTION_TIMED_OUT'.
 - Some products may have incomplete data
-- Category filtering is limited to the top categories due to API constraints
+- Category filtering is limited to the top categories due to API constraints, kept getting CORS error when trying to get the list of all categories.
 - Image quality varies across products, and sometimes might not be available at all.

 ## 🔮 Future Improvements